-- 4.71 The Committee on Committees and Elections shall provide notice to the faculty of the formation of the search Committee and shall invite nominations to the ACTCSP of tenured or tenure-track faculty. - 4.72 Nominations shall be made by interested faculty submitting a request, endorsed by 10 faculty members, at least five of whom are tenured or tenure-track, for placement on the ACTCSP selection ballot.
-Eligible nominees are full-time faculty as defined by these Bylaws, in Sec.
+- 4.7.2.
+Nominations shall be made by interested faculty submitting a request, endorsed by 10 faculty members, at least five of whom are tenured or tenure-track, for placement on the ACTCSP selection ballot.
+Eligible nominees are tenured and probationary faculty as defined by these Bylaws, in Sec.
 1.2.
-The period for submitting these requests shall be not less than two or more than five weeks. - 4.73 At the next regular Senate meeting following the close of the initial nominating period, additional nominations (with the consent of the nominee) shall be added to the ballot by a simple majority vote of the senators present. - 4.74 To conduct the election, the Committee on Committees and Elections shall prepare a ballot with the names of all nominees, in an order determined by lot.
+The period for submitting these requests shall be not less than two or more than five weeks. - 4.7.3.
+At the next regular Senate meeting following the close of the initial nominating period, additional nominations (with the consent of the nominee) shall be added to the ballot by a simple majority vote of the senators present. - 4.7.4.
+To conduct the election, the Committee on Committees and Elections shall prepare a ballot with the names of all nominees, in an order determined by lot.
 The electorate shall include all faculty, as defined by Bylaws Sec.
 1.1.
-The two faculty members with the highest vote counts shall have been elected, provided that no more than one shall serve from any college. - 4.75 The sitting Senate Chair shall serve as an ex-officio member of the ACTCSP. - 4.8 Nomination of non-MPP Staff to the Advisory Committee to the Trustees Committee for the Selection of the President - 4.81 The Committee on Committees and Elections shall provide notice to the staff of the formation of the search committee and shall invite nominations to the ACTCSP of non-MPP staff. - 4.82 Nominations shall be made by petition endorsed by 10 staff for placement on the selection ballot.
-The period for submitting these requests shall be not less than two nor more than five weeks. - 4.83 To conduct the election, the Committee on Committees and Elections shall prepare a ballot with the names of all nominees in an order determined by lot.
+The two faculty members with the highest vote counts shall have been elected, provided that no more than one shall serve from any college. - 4.7.5.
+The sitting Senate Chair shall serve as an ex officio member of the ACTCSP. - 4.8.
+Nomination of non-MPP Staff to the Advisory Committee to the Trustees Committee for the Selection of the President - 4.8.1.
+The Committee on Committees and Elections shall provide notice to the staff of the formation of the search committee and shall invite nominations to the ACTCSP of non-MPP staff. - 4.8.2.
+Nominations shall be made by petition endorsed by 10 staff for placement on the selection ballot.
+The period for submitting these requests shall be not less than two nor more than five weeks. - 4.8.3.
+To conduct the election, the Committee on Committees and Elections shall prepare a ballot with the names of all nominees in an order determined by lot.
 The electorate shall include all non-MPP staff, including probationary staff.
-The staff member with the highest vote count shall be elected.
+The staff member with the highest vote count shall be elected